 An ear infection (otitis externa) begins when a trigger creates heat and inflammation in the ear.
 The glands that line the ear kick into overdrive and produce excess wax.
 Yeast and bacteria, normally present at low levels in your dog’s ear, thrive in that type of environment and grow rapidly out of control.
 The ear then becomes swollen; if left untended, the ear canal itself can become completely closed and no longer visible.

-Causes of Ear Infections in Dogs: The Three P’s
+What Causes Ear Infections in Dogs: The Three P’s

 - Environmental allergies or adverse food reactions; these account for a whopping 97 percent of primary causes!